chaelin0722/chaelin0722.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>
 Hi, my name is Chaelin, and I am a PhD student in Computer Science at <a href="https://sse.tulane.edu/">Tulane University</a>, advised by <a href="https://saadh.info/">Prof. Saad Hassan</a>.
 My research interests lie in Human-Computer Interaction (HCI) and Computer Vision, with a particular focus on building AI systems that improve the quality of life for people with disabilities.

-Currently, I am doing research on developing and evaluating AI-based assistive technology for Deaf and Hard of Hearing community.
+Currently, I am doing research on developing and evaluating AI-based American Sign Language (ASL) learning system for Deaf and Hard of Hearing community.
+I am focusing on exploring the impact on automatically segmenting signs from long ASL signing videos and evaluating both the accuracy and user experience of this assistive technology.

+I am currently seeking a summer internship where I can apply my technical expertise and research experience to real-world challenges.

-My goal as a researcher is to create sustainable technologies and systems that can make a positive impact on every community.
+My ultimate goal as a researcher is to create sustainable assistive technologies and systems that can make a positive impact across communities.

 <p>I received both BS and MS in IT Engineering from Sookmyung Women's University.</p>